Joline990/Joline990.github.io/src/content/blog/post-7.md

 As we remove the middle rhombus each time, we move our centre from the original rhombus to the newly created rhombus (see above).
 This way, our calculations are not unnecessarily complicated.
 <figure>
   <img src="/rhombus/lettersystem-rhombus.svg" alt="Starting on top, then going clockwise for each letter (A -> H).
 Inside the middle rhombus is 'remove' written." title="Lettersystem">
-  <figcaption> Left: centres of the panes.<br>
+  <figcaption> Left: centres of the rhombuses.<br>
-Right: letter system I use to draw the 8 different panes.</figcaption>
+Right: letter system I use to draw the 8 different rhombuses.</figcaption>
 </figure>

 > To **iterate over our rhombuses**, I use this function:<br>